Upcoming Special Exhibition

 Sumida City, The Sumida Hokusai Museum

-*Some exhibits will be changed during the exhibition period.
+*Some exhibits are changed during the term